asa55/asa55.github.io/README.md

 # Check out [my GitHub Pages site (asa55.github.io)](https://asa55.github.io)!

 ## I'm particularly interested in 'full stack python' which is kind of a misnomer because you still need to have a good handle on JS in order to handle some of the frontend work.
-But both languages are widely used and also a lot of fun, so I'm highly motivated to master both.
+To exercise, I typically keep a python shell up next to a node shell and code the same idea in both.
 Here are a few of my notes: